Ullapool Harbour Overview

 Variety of onshore facilities

 Ullapool is the mainland port for ferry services to the Isle of Lewis in the Western Isles.
 Calmac currently operates a twice daily service for passengers and vehicles on the ‘MV Loch Seaforth’.
-They also operate an overnight service for freight only.
+Calmac also operates an overnight freight-only service.
 Additional day sailings operate throughout the summer months.
-A bus service connects with the passenger ferry and all buses through Ullapool use the harbour as a main stopping point.
+A bus service connects with the passenger ferry and all coaches through Ullapool use the harbour as a main stopping point.
 See http://www.calmac.co.uk/ and http://www.citylink.co.uk for further details of their services.